 IFRS 9 (2010) reflects the first phase of the IASB's work on the replacement of IAS 39, Financial instruments: Recognition and Measurement and deals with the classification and measurement of financial assets and financial liabilities.
 This standard establishes two primary measurement categories for financial assets, amortized cost and fair value, and eliminates the existing categories of held to maturity, available for sale, and loans and receivables.
 The new classification will depend on the entity's business model and the contractual cash flow characteristics of the financial asset.
-The standard effective date is unknown due to postponement.
-The Company does not expect IFRS 9 (2010) to have a material impact on the financial statements.
+The standard is effective for annual periods beginning on or after January 1, 2017.
+The Company is reviewing the standard to determine the impact that the adoption of the standard may have on the consolidated financial statements.
 The classification and measurement of the Company's financial assets is not expected to change under IFRS 9 (2010) because of the nature of the Company's operations and the types of financial assets that it holds.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) FOR THE YEAR ENDED OCTOBER 31, 2013
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) FOR THE YEARS ENDED OCTOBER 31, 2014 AND 2013